Taliban - EP 1

 In July 2018, the United States and the Taliban kicked off a new round of direct peace negotiations, which, following numerous iterations, led to an agreement in principle on the gradual withdrawal of US troops from Afghanistan in exchange for a commitment from the Taliban to stop attacks against US targets and its allies.
 In September 2019, the signing of the agreement at a planned Camp David summit was delayed by the United States due to the Taliban being allegedly responsible for the killing of an American soldier and 11 others in a car bomb attack.

-On 29 February 2020, the US-Taliban agreement was finally signed by the parties.
-The document establishes a timeline for the reduction of US troops in Afghanistan in exchange for a pledge by the Taliban not to enable groups targeting the US or its allies in Afghanistan.
+On 29 February 2020, the long-negotiated US-Taliban agreement was signed by the parties.
+The document established a timeline for the reduction of US troops in Afghanistan in exchange for a pledge by the Taliban not to enable groups targeting the US or its allies in Afghanistan.
 On that same day, the United States and the Government of Afghanistan issued a joint declaration laying out principles for a comprehensive peace agreement in the country.
 Intra-Afghan peace negotiations, a requirement first laid out at the start of negotiations, were to be initiated as soon as possible.

 Coerce